wp-plugins/threewp-broadcast/readme.txt

 = Documentation =

-Although Broadcast is relatively easy to understand by itself, for extra documentation see <a href="http://plugins.plainview.se/threewp-broadcast/">Broadcast's online documentation</a>.
+Although Broadcast is relatively easy to understand by itself, for extra documentation see <a href="http://plainviewplugins.com/threewp-broadcast/">Broadcast's online documentation</a>.

 = Misc =

-Requires php v5.4 for trait support.
-PHP 5.3 is no longer officially supported.
+Requires PHP v5.4, since 5.3 is no longer officially supported.

 Available in the following languages: